notes toward an individualist form of government

 - communists don’t exist

-- I’m non-political and post-ideological (the current fashion among middle-of-the-road useful idiots)
+- I’m non-political and post-ideological (the current fashion of useful idiots)

 - self-sacrificing ethics and centralizing politics of secret societies